usamabaig202/Today_i_Fixed_.Net/ASP.NET Core Blazor WebAssembly app with Azure Active Directory B2C.md

 Record the sign-up and sign-in user flow name created for the app (for example, B2C_1_signupsignin1).

-## Create the Blazor app or Chanhes in the existing project:
+## Create the Blazor app or Changes in the existing project:
 ## For creating new Blazor

 Replace the placeholders in the following command with the information recorded earlier and execute the command in a command shell: